 \subsubsection{What happens when we cannot bound the dispersion?}

-Whilst Theorem \ref{discreteojoiojo} shows that computing the discrete spectrum requires two limits, the constructed algorithm is still useful since the constructed algorithm has $ \lim_{n_1\rightarrow\infty}\Gamma_{n_2,n_1}(A)\subset\mathrm{Sp}_d(A). $ This is reflected in Theorem \ref{evector_theorem}, which shows that we can still effectively approximate eigenspaces with error control.
+Whilst Theorem \ref{discreteojoiojo} shows that computing the discrete spectrum requires two limits, the constructed tower of algorithms $\{\Gamma_{n_2,n_1}\}$ is still useful since $ \lim_{n_1\rightarrow\infty}\Gamma_{n_2,n_1}(A)\subset\mathrm{Sp}_d(A). $ Moreover, Theorem \ref{evector_theorem} shows that we can still effectively approximate eigenspaces with error control.
 But what happens if we do not know a dispersion function $f$ as in \eqref{bd_disp}?
-To investigate this case we let $\Omega_1^d$ denote the class of bounded normal operators with non-empty discrete spectrum and $\Omega_2^d$ the class of bounded normal operators.
-As the next theorem reveals, we get a jump in the SCI hierarchy.
+To answer this, let $\Omega_1^d$ denote the class of bounded normal operators with non-empty discrete spectrum and $\Omega_2^d$ the class of bounded normal operators.
+As the following theorem reveals, we get a jump in the SCI hierarchy.

 \begin{theorem} Let $\Xi_i^d$ and $\Omega_i^d$ be as above.
 Then,

 \end{theorem}